Information for New Families

 - Should your child have asthma, diabetes, a life-threatening allergy, or other chronic medical condition that could affect his/her daily activities at school, we would like to schedule a meeting with you and your child before or during the first week of school to formulate an Individualized Health Plan.
-If you are interested in doing this, please contact Lou Jones or Aly Alwinson to schedule a meeting before school starts in August.
+If you are interested in doing this, please contact Sarah Fulginiti (upper school) or Aly Alwinson (lower school) to schedule a meeting before school starts in August.

-- For those children with an EpiPen prescription, an Authorization for Administration of Emergency Medication for Severe Allergic Reaction Form must be completed and signed by the parent AND physician during the summer.
+- For those children with an EpiPen prescription or any other emergency medications, a Food Allergy & Anaphylaxis Emergency Care Plan Form must be completed and signed by the parent AND physician during the summer.
 Two sets of emergency medications are to be supplied by the parent.
 For lower school, one set of emergency medication is kept in the clinic and another set is kept in the student’s classroom.
 For upper school, one set of emergency medication is kept in the clinic and another set is carried by the student in their backpack.